BlueTech Week 2018 in Review

 BlueTech Week attracts a growing audience from across the United States and globally for a series of intimate executive level events that bring together representatives of academia, industry, and policymakers ("the Triple Helix").
 For a partial list of previous attendees, click here.

 Contact TMA Project Consultant Melissa Fischel at MAFischel(at)themaritimealliance.org to discuss opportunities to exhibit.

 BlueTech Week is an opportunity to be recognized as a distinguished innovator or leader in your field by sharing your capabilities, ideas, experience, and research with an international audience!
 BlueTech Week 2018 will offer a variety of tracks focused on Marine Debris Solutions, Aquaculture/BioMarine, Maritime Robotics, Offshore Renewable Energy, Water/Waster Water Technologies and Workforce Development.
-Download the event app for a complete list of confirmed speakers (starting late September).
+Click here for an updated list of speakers.

 BlueTech Week is presented by The Maritime Alliance, which is the non-profit organizer of San Diego's ocean and water technology (BlueTech) cluster and the largest BlueTech cluster in the United States.
 BlueTech Week would not be possible without its generous sponsors.

 Sponsorship opportunities will be available for BTW2019.
 Please click here for a description of sponsorship packages and contact TMA Executive Director Greg Murphy at GRMurphy(at)themaritimealliance.org